 Another option is Mediavine.
 They're an ad management network that runs a few of my sites and I've been very pleased.
 Right now I'm undecided between them and Ezoic, but Mediavine requires that you have at least 25k monthly visitors before applying.

 I'd start with Ezoic and then move to Mediavine if you aren't thrilled with ad revenue numbers.

 The downside to these options are that they only work if you haven't been banned by Adsense.
 They work to keep you from getting banned, but what if you've already been kicked out?

 What Are My Options If I've Been Banned From Google Adsense?

 No worries, there are still a ton of options out there for you.
-And the majority of them can earn as much or more than Adsense.
+And the majority of these display ads options can earn as much or more than Adsense.

 First, I would try reapplying under a different name.
 I did this by applying through an LLC and that's still a valid tactic.
 If that doesn't work, here are some alternative ways to monetize your site.

 This has become my bread and butter over recent years and it's the primary way of monetizing Niche Site Project 4.
 I've even made a full guide on how to increase your Amazon Associates earnings.

 If you aren't willing to deal with Amazon, there are tons of other affiliate offers out there.
 You could try CJ, VigLinks, or any number of offers on Clickbank.

 Media.net is the Yahoo/Bing alternative to Google Adsense.
 In some niches, they work much better than Adsense.
 In others, they underperform.
 Media.net places in-content ads into your blog posts.
 They don't look spammy and seem very natural to the user.